This moist Red Velvet Bundt Cake is rich, velvety, and topped with cream cheese glaze and pecans.

 - Mix in the vanilla extract.

-- Then add the eggs one at a time mixing well after each addition.
+- Then add the eggs one at a time mixing until combined after each addition.

 - Add the cocoa powder to the batter and mix until combined.